COVID-19 Update: How We Are Serving and Protecting Our Clients

 dreamstime_xl_15103637-750x422-1-300x169In 2019, SB 1437 was enacted, amending Penal Code § 188 and § 189 and creating Penal Code § 1170.95.
 Pursuant to SB 1437, accomplice liability for felony murder and murder by way of the natural and probable consequence doctrine was substantially changed, allowing individuals convicted to seek to vacate their murder convictions and obtain resentencing relief.
 Resentencing is available for individuals convicted of murder, attempted murder, and/or manslaughter if they demonstrate:

-Recently, founder of Barhoma Law, P.C.
-Attorney Matthew Barhoma, appeared on Court TV to discuss several of the nation’s highest-profile criminal cases.
+Recently, Attorney Matthew Barhoma, appeared on Court TV to discuss several of the nation’s highest-profile criminal cases.

 Ahmaud Arbery